Topl/brambl-cli/README.md

 ```
 Usage:  [transaction|wallet] [options]

-  -n, --network <value>    the password for the keyfile
+  -n, --network <value>    the Topl network to connect to, one of: main, valhalla, and private
   -u, --network-uri <value>
                            the URI of the network
   -a, --top-api-key <value>